Nimblr/docs/ehr-integrations.md

 [`#listOrganizers`](#listOrganizers) | Lists organizers.
 Minimum attributes needed: `id` and `name`.
 [`#getWaitlist`](#getWaitlist) | Retrieves the waitlist for a specific calendar.
 [`#deleteWaitlist`](#deleteWaitlist) | Deletes a patient from the waitlist.
+[`#uploadInsuranceCard`](#uploadInsuranceCard) | Uploads an insurance card photo for a contact.
+[`#getInsuranceCard`](#getInsuranceCard) | Retrieves the insurance card photo for a contact.

 ### #listCalendars
 Retrieves a list of calendars for this EHR.

-It is important to list the calendars, as they allow the system to use their definitions to manage events.
-Therefore, the system seeks to use the `externalId` of the calendar to retrieve the events.
+Listing the calendars is important, as it allows using their definitions to manage events.
+Therefore, the `externalId` of the calendar is used to retrieve the events.
 If events can be obtained using the `externalId` of the organizer or the `externalId` of the location, these can be used if the concept of a calendar does not exist in the EHR.

 Returns @Array[[Calendar]](#Calendar)